-8. If the MME decides that indirect forwarding applies, it sends a Create Indirect Data Forwarding Tunnel Request message (Target eNB Address, TEID(s) for DL data forwarding) to the Serving GW.
-The Serving GW returns a Create Indirect Data Forwarding Tunnel Response (Cause, Serving GW Address(es) and Serving GW DL TEID(s) for data forwarding) message to the target MME.
+8. If the MME decides that indirect forwarding applies, it sends a Create Indirect Data Forwarding Tunnel Request message (Target eNB Address, TEID(s) for data forwarding) to the Serving GW.
+The Serving GW returns a Create Indirect Data Forwarding Tunnel Response (Cause, Serving GW Address(es) and Serving GW TEID(s) for data forwarding) message to the target MME.

-9. The MME sends the message Relocation Response (Cause, List of Set Up RABs, EPS Bearers setup list, MME Tunnel Endpoint Identifier for Control Plane, RAN Cause, MME Address for Control Plane, Target to Source Transparent Container, Address(es) and TEID(s) for Data Forwarding).
+9. The MME sends the message Relocation Response (Cause, List of Set Up RABs, EPS Bearers setup list, MME Tunnel Endpoint Identifier for Control Plane, RAN Cause, MME Address for Control Plane, Target to Source Transparent Container, Serving GW Address(es) and TEID(s) for Data Forwarding).

-10. If indirect forwarding applies, the AMF forwards to the PGW-C+SMF the information related to data forwarding to the SGW.
+10a.
+If indirect forwarding applies, the AMF forwards to the PGW-C+SMF the information related to data forwarding to the SGW.
+In roaming case, the AMF forwards the information includes the Serving GW Address(es) and TEID(s) for Data Forwarding, EPS bearer IDs requiring data forwarding and associated QoS flow IDs to the V-PGW-C+SMF.
 The PGW-C+SMF returns a Create Indirect Data Forwarding Tunnel Response.

+10b.
+The (V-)PGW-C+SMF for data forwarding selects a UPF for data forwarding, the PGW-C+SMF configures the PGW-U+UPF the Serving GW Address(es) and TEID(s), EPS bearer IDs requiring data forwarding and associated QoS flow IDs.

+NOTE: The information provided to the PGW-U+UPF for data forwarding enables the PGW-U+UPF to remove the QFI from each data packet and send it to the SGW via the correct data forwarding tunnel.

 11. The AMF sends the Handover Command to the source 5G RAN.
 The source 5G RAN commands the UE to handover to the target access network by sending the HO Command.
 This message includes a transparent container including radio aspect parameters that the target eNB has set-up in the preparation phase.
 The UE correlates the ongoing QoS flows with the indicated EPS Bearer IDs to be setup in the HO command.
 UE locally deletes the QoS flows that do not have an EPS bearer ID assigned.12.
 When the UE has successfully accessed the target eNodeB, the target eNodeB informs the target MME by sending the message Handover Notify.